Placement costs and finance

 How much can you earn on your placement year

-The majority of placement years are paid and will attract a salary of between £15,000 to £18,000 per annum.
+The majority of placement years are paid and will attract a salary starting at £17,000 per annum.
 The amount you could earn can vary significantly depending on the industry and location.

 Some sectors, such as the charity sector and statutory services, may offer unpaid placements.
 The University doesn’t advertise unpaid placements, but we’ll approve unpaid placements found by the student on a case by case basis*.